Lewin’s Change Model Real-Life Example For Unfreeze Change Refreeze

 Travelogue Article

-Travelogue article refers to the feature story writing that explains the traveler’s tour guidelines.
-It is also known as a travel feature story writing in journalism.
+A travelogue article refers to the feature story writing that explains the traveler’s tour guidelines.
+It is also known as a travel feature story in journalism.
 Journalists write travelogue articles to inform others about tourist spots.
-A travel feature article is always designed to ensure a hassle-free journey to a particular location like a travel itinerary.
+A travel feature article is always designed to ensure a hassle-free journey to a particular location, like a travel itinerary.

 People travel for various perspectives: recreation, business, job purposes, multicultural immigration, curiosity, and adventure.